Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Literature review

 The integration of BEBs with conventional DB fleets presents additional layers of complexity, particularly in terms of scheduling and charging infrastructure deployment.
-While most studies focus on fully electric fleets \citep{Jovanovic202114206610, LIU2023120483, NAJAFI2025104664}, \citet{ALVO2021102528} explored operations within a mixed fleet of BEBs and DBs.
-Their findings highlight the advantages of mixed fleets, particularly in terms of flexibility and reduced reliance on charging infrastructure.
-This contrasts with the work of \citet{BAO2023120512}, which exclusively examines a BEB fleet, focusing on the impact of time-of-use tariffs, station load capacities, and battery capacities on system performance. \citet{NAJAFI2025104664} further extend this discussion by integrating renewable energy resources with charging scheduling, highlighting how coordinated planning not only minimizes operational costs but also addresses technical constraints of power distribution networks.
-The charging strategies also vary, with some studies emphasizing en-route fast charging \citep{HE2023103587, BAO2023120512, NAJAFI2025104664}, while others focus on garage charging \citep{HE2023103653, TANG2023103652, GAIROLA2023103697}.
-These studies collectively suggest that a holistic view, encompassing both mixed fleet dynamics and infrastructure considerations, is crucial for achieving resilient transit operations.
+While most studies focused on fully electric fleets \citep{Jovanovic202114206610, LIU2023120483, NAJAFI2025104664}, \citet{ALVO2021102528} explored operations within a mixed fleet of BEBs and DBs.
+This contrasts with the work of \citet{BAO2023120512}, which exclusively examined a BEB fleet, focusing on the impact of time-of-use tariffs, station load capacities, and battery capacities on system performance. \citet{NAJAFI2025104664} further extended this discussion by integrating renewable energy resources with charging scheduling, highlighting how coordinated planning not only minimizes operational costs but also addresses technical constraints of power distribution networks.
+The charging strategies also vary, with some studies emphasizing en-route fast charging \citep{HE2023103587, BAO2023120512, NAJAFI2025104664}, while others focusing on garage charging \citep{HE2023103653, TANG2023103652, GAIROLA2023103697}.
+These studies collectively suggested that a holistic view, encompassing both mixed fleet dynamics and infrastructure considerations, is crucial for achieving resilient transit operations.